Tryneus/Lethe/Readme.txt

     Event
     Timer

-  Also included are WaitSets (used to aggregate the synchronization objects above to perform multiplexed waits), a Log class (providing a thread-safe ostream-style interface), a base Exception class (nothing special), and a base Singleton class.
+  Also included are WaitSets (used to aggregate the synchronization objects above to perform multiplexed waits), a Log class (providing a thread-safe ostream-style interface), and a base Singleton class.

 libThreadComm